No One's More Pumped For Spring Than this Dancing Bison

 Clocking in at 800 pounds, Calf is light on her hooves and clearly knows how to have a good time, as the 48-second clip shows.

-Watch the American bison getting her groove on in the video below.
+Watch the American bison getting her groove on in the full video.
 She is the true mascot of the 2019 vernal equinox.

 Calf might dance by herself, but she runs with a crew.
 Her zoo has four American bison, and they’re all females between 10 and 20 years old.
 So there’s plenty of woman-power at this location.